codingforpleasure/customized-workspace/Ubuntu/useful-resources/KQL.md

 ### ago

-brings us the datetime according to the constraint
+brings us the datetime according to the value we have passed.

 ```
 print ago(1d)